learntogrowbaguz/documentation-1/docs/Using Randomness/v2-direct-funding/get-a-random-number.md

 1. On the **Compile** tab in Remix, compile the `VRFv2DirectFundingConsumer` contract.

 1. Configure your deployment.
-On the **Deploy** tab in Remix, select the **Injected Web3 Environment** and select the `VRFv2DirectFundingConsumer` contract from the contract list.
+On the **Deploy** tab in Remix, select the **Injected Provider** environment and select the `VRFv2DirectFundingConsumer` contract from the contract list.

 1. Click the **Deploy** button to deploy your contract on-chain.
 MetaMask opens and asks you to confirm the transaction.